benhmidarihab99/TestAutomationOrangeHrm/README.md

 ## Tested Features
 - **User Login:** Validates login functionality for different users.
 - **User Search by Username:** Verifies that administrators can search for users by username and see the correct results in the table.
 - **User Search by Role:** Verifies that administrators can filter users based on their role (e.g., ESS, Admin) and see the correct results.
+- **User Search by Employe name:**
 - **Navigation & UI Actions:** Includes interactions with buttons, dropdowns, and tables throughout the OrangeHRM interface.

 ## Framework Details